PrefectHQ/prefect/docs/index.md

     </div>
 </div>

-We’re excited to announce that Prefect Core is now officially Prefect 1.0!
+We’re excited to announce that Prefect Core is officially Prefect 1.0!

 For a smooth transition of your flows to this release, check out our [Upgrading to Prefect 1.0](/orchestration/faq/upgrading_1.0) guide and [Changelog](/api/latest/changelog/).